astronomer/docs/learn/connections/azure-blob-storage.md

 ---
-title: "Create an Azure Blob Storage connection in Airflow"
+title: "Create an Azure Blob Storage connection in Apache Airflow®"
 id: azure-blob-storage
 sidebar_label: "Azure Blob Storage"
 description: Learn how to create an Azure Blob Storage connection in Airflow.